 The consolidated financial statements of the Group have been prepared on a going concern basis.
-The directors consider the application of the going concern principle to be appropriate in the preparation of these consolidated financial statements as they believe that the plans and strategies put in place by the Group together with the ongoing support of the shareholders, the Group will generate and maintain the required funding to meet its liabilities and commitments as and when they fall due over the next twelve months.
+The directors consider the application of the going concern principle to be appropriate in the preparation of these consolidated financial statements as they believe that the Group has adequate funds to meet its liabilities as and when they fall due over the next twelve months.